CESNET/eduroam-icinga/doc/clients.md

 accept_config = false
 ```

-The notification on the client are disabled.
+The notifications on the client are disabled.
 Just the monitoring server itself should notify the administrators about service problems.
 This can be done by:
 ```